gregdaynes/gregdaynes.github.io/_posts/2024-12-04-advent-of-code-day-04.md

  sum all matches
 ```

 Makes sense.
 The next thing to do is remember that coordinates will be in [y,x] not [x,y].
-One of those human things where we think horizontally first, where as the easiest operations are row first.
+One of those human things where we think horizontally first, whereas the easiest operations are row first.
 Maybe a transform would be a good brain saving step, but would take more time and memory to perform instead of removing the problem before code - fix the human programmer.

 ```js
 function verticalBackwards([y,x]) {